aosabook/500lines/pedometer/chapter.md

 ### Working with an instance of Upload

 Our `Upload` class contains instance methods to access the `Processor`, `User`, `Trial`, or `Analyzer` objects directly.
-Notice that all of these variables are lazy loaded, to prevent creation and parsing until needed.
+Notice that all of these objects are lazy loaded, to prevent creation and parsing until necessary.
 The `user` and `trial` instance methods use the `file_name` method to parse the file path to isolate the file name, and retrieve the necessary parameters from the file name to create `User` and `Trial` objects.
 The `processor` method reads the data from the file itself.
 Finally, the `analyzer` method uses `processor`, `user`, and `trial` to instantiate an `Analyzer` object and call `measure` on it, before returning the instance.

 ### Separation of concerns in Upload

-Once again, we've been wise separate concerns in our program.
+Once again, we've been wise to separate concerns in our program.
 All code related to storage and retrieval is contained in the `Upload` class.
 As our application grows, we'll likely want to use a database rather than saving everything to the filesystem.
 When the time comes for that, all we have to do it change the `Upload` class.
 This makes our refactoring simple and clean.

-In the future, we can also start saving User and Trial objects to the database as well.
-The `create`, `find`, and `all` methods in `Upload` will then be relevant to User and Trial as well.
+In the future, we can also start saving `User` and `Trial` objects to the database as well.
+The `create`, `find`, and `all` methods in `Upload` will then be relevant to `User` and `Trial` as well.
 That means we'd likely refactor those out into their own class to deal with data storage and retrieval in general, and each of our `User`, `Trial`, and `Upload` classes would inherit from that class.
 We might eventually add helper query methods to that class, and continue building it up from there.

 Let's move on to the web application side of our program to see how `Upload` will be helpful.